mkkellogg/GaussianSplats3D/README.md

 | `cameraUp` | The natural 'up' vector for viewing the scene (only has an effect when used with orbit controls and when the viewer uses its own camera).
 Serves as the axis around which the camera will orbit, and is used to determine the scene's orientation relative to the camera.
 | `initialCameraPosition` | The camera's initial position (only used when the viewer uses its own camera).
 | `initialCameraLookAt` | The initial focal point of the camera and center of the camera's orbit (only used when the viewer uses its own camera).
+| `halfPrecisionCovariancesOnGPU` |  Tells the viewer to use 16-bit floating point values for each element of a splat's 3D covariance matrix, instead of 32-bit.
+Defaults to `true`.
 <br>

 Parameters for `loadFile()`